 Her arms are of borgana softness, providing for the heads of all her children.
 She remembers everything, including what she was wearing 20 years ago on a certain day.
 All her yesterdays are kept as memento and patina is her middle name, and by which time itself is framed.
 She perceives beauty even in blackness and trusts God for light when there is darkness.
 Her kitchen is never closed even if tomorrow is another day.

 Me: But what about all those storms?

 Her: Oh, those?
 They were just stepping-stones to the mountains I learned to climb and the Rock I learned to cling to.

 Me: You taught me that.
 On my right hand I wear your wedding ring.

 ___________________ ♦ ___________________

-In Letter to My Mother, Barbara Kingsolver delicately scans with silent eye every stage of her developmental life, recounting how it was, who she was, and what she saw — from her earliest memory at 3 to her gawky adolescence and those fierce, independent college years and beyond to the time when she herself became a wife and mother — where ego’s bloom finally fell off and her arms opened wide to the realization that giving supersedes taking and love truly is possible.
+In Letter to My Mother, Barbara Kingsolver delicately scans with a silent eye every stage of her developmental life, recounting how it was, who she was, and what she saw — from her earliest memory at 3 to her gawky adolescence and those fierce, independent college years and beyond to the time when she herself became a wife and mother — where ego’s bloom finally fell off and her arms opened wide to the realization that giving supersedes taking and love truly is possible.